Beautiful winter walks to try at Kent's National Trust sites

-At Emmetts Garden in Westerham a fun family trail is running every day between 24 Nov and 6 Jan (except 24 and 25 Dec).
-Hunt for presents underneath the festively decorated trees to win a prize, at just £1 per trail.
+At Emmetts Garden in Westerham a fun family trail is running every day between 30th November and 5th January (except 24th and 25th December).
+Discover tales of fairy folklore as they open their doors to visitors for this one chance, at just £1 per trail (suitable for ages two to 10).
 Emmetts Garden is a haven of tranquillity all year round but especially in winter, where the bare branches of the trees frame far-reaching views and the beautiful hilltop garden starts to reveal the first signs of the spring growth to come.

 For a more ambitious walk, download the directions for the five-mile Weardale Circular route that takes you to Toys Hill and down the valley towards Chartwell.
 Or follow either of the east or west Octavia Hill centenary trails, named after the National Trust's founder.

 For curious children looking for something a bit different to do, come to Scotney Castle, where a special Noah's Ark trail awaits.